Paula de Eguiluz

 Paula de Eguiluz (fl.
-1636) was a healer of African descent in present-day Santo Domingo.
-Well known as a health-care practitioner in one of the largest slave cities in the New World, she was tried for witchcraft three times.
-She had an important impact on the community of African healers.
+1636) was a healer of African descent on the island of Hispaniola.
+Well known as a health-care practitioner in one of the largest slave cities in the New World, she was tried for witchcraft three separate times.
+She has made an important impact on the understanding of 17th-century African healers and modern conceptions of love magic in the Caribbean.